Broadlands

-Broadlands is an English country house, located in the civil parish of Romsey Extra, near the town of Romsey in the Test Valley district of Hampshire, England.
-The formal gardens and historic landscape of Broadlands are Grade II* listed on the Register of Historic Parks and Gardens.
+Broadlands is a country house located in the civil parish of Romsey Extra, near the town of Romsey in the Test Valley district of Hampshire, England.
+Its formal gardens and historic landscape are Grade II* listed on the Register of Historic Parks and Gardens.
 The house itself is Grade I listed.

 History

 The original manor and area known as Broadlands belonged to Romsey Abbey since before the Norman Conquest.